tkhargonkar/tkhargonkar.github.io/cyclistic_bike_usage.md

-## How Does Membership Status Affect Cyclistic Bike Usage? - Coursera Capstone Project
+## How Does Membership Status Affect Cyclistic Bike Usage? - Capstone Project

 **Project description:** _Cyclistic_ is a Chicago-based fictional bike-share company.
 As a junior data analyst at _Cyclistic_, I am tasked with providing the company insights into rider behaviour in order to convert casual riders into Cyclistic members.
+This is part of the end-of-certificate project for Google Data Analytics.

 ### 1. Statement Of Business Task